darischen/EEWS/README.md

 - The dataset is sourced from Yahoo Finance
 - The model is trained on the opening and closing price, trade volume, the high, low, and adj close of each day.
 - The model uses the last 20 days to make predictions
+- Some training session with notably low losses have been saved in the .pth files, with the names denoting the loss.

 ## Future implementations
 - The model will take into account